THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 Consider the style of your home

-If your home has a more traditional style, you’ll want to go for a traditional shutter style to complement it.
-This is particularly important if you’re installing exterior shutters, as you want your home to have a unifying theme.
-We recommend opting for a central push rod if you'd like louvred shutters, as these give a traditional feel.
-If you're looking for shutters that fit with a contemporary scheme, opt for full height with a hidden push rod, for clean, minimal aesthetics.
+If your home has a more historic style, you’ll want to go for a traditional look to complement it.
+We recommend opting for a central push rod if you'd like louvred shutters, as these give a more traditional feel.
+If you're going for a more contemporary vibe, go with a hidden push rod, for a clean, minimal look.

 Consider how you'll use your shutters

-You’ll also want to take into account what exactly you want to use your shutters for.
 If they’re more of a decorative item, then going to café shutters and wider slats will likely offer the look you want.
-However, if you need your shutters to block out light, properly insulate your home, or are concerned about privacy, you’ll likely want a shutter with more window coverage like full height shutters.
+However, if you need your shutters to block out light, insulate your home, or are concerned about privacy, you’ll likely want a shutter with more window coverage like full height shutters.

 Give our team a call for advice

-If you have any doubts, unsures or concerns about the design, measure or fit of your shutters, our team are here to help!
-Simply email us photos of your windows for advice.
+If you have any questions or queries about the design, measuring or installing of your shutters, our team are here to help!
+Simply email us photos of your windows and one of our experts will be in touch soon.

 shutter advice